 #hotgoss redux: Dating Apps Pt.
 1: An Appetizer

 Dating Apps.
 If you’re a person between the ages of 14 and 100, you can’t avoid at least a conversation about them.
-While at first the media made it seem like dating apps signaled the end of love as we know it, we're seeing now there’s a lot of way that folks use them, and ways you can use them healthily.
+While the media made it seem like dating apps signaled the end of love as we know it, we're seeing now there’s a lot of ways that different folks use them, and ways you can use them healthily too.

 Dating apps have become so integrated into the social lives of college students and young adults, that the Speak About It team had trouble isolating just one aspect to focus on.
 So, we’re dedicating three whole #hotgoss episodes to talking about the apps.
 In episode one, Shane, Oronde, and Catherine explored why folks might use dating apps in the first place.
 Next month, we’ll talk about communication (and communication breakdowns) and dating apps.
 Then, we’ll close the series with a Valentine’s Day special about how to use dating apps in a heathy way that works for you.

-We’re interested in talking specifically about dating apps for a number of reasons.
-Dating apps have taken center stage in conversations about hooking up and dating recently, but the conversation, especially in regards to healthy relationships and apps, doesn’t seem as nuanced as we’d like it to be.
+Dating apps have taken center stage in conversations about hooking up and dating recently.
+But the conversation, especially in regards to healthy relationships and apps, doesn’t seem as nuanced as we’d like it to be.
 There’s still a lot of shame and hysteria surrounding the apps too.
-We want to be able to have realistic conversation about healthy relationships, consent, and dating apps, and we feel like Speak About It has a lot to add.
+On this episode of #hotgoss we aimed for having a realistic conversation about healthy relationships, consent, and dating apps, and tried to put Speak About It's pleasure-forward lens on online dating.

 There’s dozens of apps out there.
 Grindr, primarily used by men-seeking-men, led the pack when it was released in 2009.
-Tinder began testing on college audiences in 2012, and today it seems that Tinder is to dating apps as Kleenex are to tissues.
+Tinder began testing on college audiences in 2012, and today it feels like it is Kleenes of dating apps.
 After filing a sexual harassment suit against Tinder, a co-founder moved on to create Bumble, an app where women get to make the first move.
 There’s HER, for women-seeking-women, which offers a cool social newsfeed feature.
 Hinge relies on your Facebook network to connect you with friends of friends.
 Happn uses geo-location to match you with people you’ve literally passed by in real life.
 Even the dating website okCupid has Tinder-like app now.
 Plus, there’s plenty of digital flirting that goes on via Instagram and Snapchat.
 All these apps appeal to folks for different reasons, but needless to say there’s no shortage of ways to slip into someone’s DMs.

 An increasing number of people are meeting online and through apps.
 As Shane said during the episode, like it or not, apps fit a more mobile lifestyle.
 They offer an immediacy to flirty communication on the go.
 Millennials are doing a majority of our communication through our phones: we shop on our phones, find restaurants through our phones, catch transportation through our phones.
 It only makes sense that we use our phones to facilitate romantic communication as well.
 There's upsides and downsides to this, and with a new territory comes a new set of rules, new norms, and the need to figure out how to communicate in this new way.